dipendrabista/abctest/README.md

 #### How To build/run the project

  - git clone someURL
- - cd /project_dir
+    - 3 Different way to run project
+        - Run the main method from DroneApi
+        - Use the Maven Spring Boot plugin: mvn spring-boot:run
- - mvn clean install
+        - Package the application as a JAR: mvn clean install and run it using java -jar drone-api-1.0.0.jar
- - java -jar target/drone-app-1.0.0.jar

 #### Testing
   - Postman/[Swagger](http://localhost:8082/swagger-ui/index.html) (For testing )